Smana/smana.github.io/content/en/post/cnpg/index.md

 Node ogenki-2 in cluster ogenki will be promoted
 ```

 In my case the switchover was really fast.
-We can check that the instance `ogenki-2` is now the primary and the replication is done the other way round.
+We can check that the instance `ogenki-2` is now the primary and that the replication is done the other way around.

 ```console
 kubectl cnpg status -n demo ogenki